BRBPub.com

 Restricted Records: No probation, confidential records released

-Includes city of Stockton and suburban areas Farmington and Linden, Delta area and surrounding unincorporated areas.
-Small claims phone is 209-468-2949.
-Family Court is now located at 540 E Main St. Courthouse.
+Includes city of Stockton and suburban areas Farmington and Linden, Delta and surrounding unincorporated areas.

 San Joaquin County, CA Vital Records

-Contact the San Joaquin County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the San Joaquin County Office of the County Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 8:30AM-4:30PM PST